Meditation for Complex PTSD or PTSD isn’t always a good thing.

 There are tools for going about this.
 If you go too quickly and too soon into any overwhelming emotion or feeling, you will soon feel overwhelmed again.

-To meet Post-Traumatic Stress on many different levels requires that the process be done with care, by going slowly into uncomfortable territory and managing your level of activation consciously.
+To meet PTSD on many different levels requires that the process is done with care.
+By going slowly into uncomfortable territory and managing your level of activation consciously.

-How is meditation for you?
+How is PTSD meditation for you?
 Leave your comments here below.